Cliff Lemon

 Clifton Wilson "Hennie" Lemon (April 15, 1901 - November 9, 1955) was an American football end in the National Football League (NFL).
 Lemon played college football for the Centre Praying Colonels of Centre College, including the 6 to 0 upset of Harvard.
+He caught a 35-yard touchdown pass in the game against Kentucky.
 Lemon was selected All-Southern in 1922.
 He played in the NFL for the Chicago Bears.